coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/KTH_Moving_Objects/README.md

 [Original Dataset Website](https://strands.pdc.kth.se/public/KTH_labelled_moving_objects/readme.html) | [Additional Dataset Details](https://hpicgs.github.io/multi-temporal-point-cloud-datasets-survey/details/KTH_Moving_Objects)

 ## Notes
-  - Extends the KTH Longterm Label with additional data (i.e., from more waypoints).
-This additional data contains fewer labels (10) but only for objects that were consistently located in different positions in multiple rooms
+  - This dataset extends the KTH Longterm Label dataset with additional data from more waypoints.
+This additional data contains fewer labels (10) but only for objects that were consistently located in different positions in multiple rooms.
-  - It seems that the waypoint IDs do not match between this and the other KTH datasets
+  - It seems that the waypoint IDs do not match between this and the other KTH datasets.
-  - For WayPoint2 and WayPoint29 only one scan exists
+  - For WayPoint2 and WayPoint29, only one scan exists.
-  - The point cloud contains many (~25% at times) NaN points that have to be filtered out first
+  - The point clouds contain many (~25% at times) NaN points that have to be filtered out first.
   - As only 10 objects are labeled that are consistently located in different places, the labels could be understood as semantic, instance, and change labels at the same time.

 ## Scripts